The Best Bus Companies in Peru

-If you’re planning on traveling in Peru by bus, do yourself a huge favor and get to know the best bus companies.
-There are plenty of long-distance bus companies in Peru — more than a hundred, I’d imagine — and there’s a huge difference between the best and the worst.
-And we’re not just talking comfort here: we’re also talking about serious safety concerns.
-That’s why you can’t miss our guide with the best bus companies in Peru.
+If you’re planning on traveling through Peru by bus, you must learn which are the best bus companies.
+There are plenty of long-distance bus companies in Peru — more than a hundred– and there’s a huge difference between the best and the worst.

 The Best Bus Companies in Peru

 Bus travel in Peru can be dangerous, so you want to avoid companies with old fleets, poor safety practices, and underpaid, overworked drivers.
 Whenever possible, pick one of the best bus companies, which have far higher levels of road safety and onboard security, as well as modern fleets of surprisingly comfortable — sometimes even luxurious — buses.

 Oltursa has one of the most modern fleets of all the bus companies in Peru.
 Its buses range from the Bus Cama Premier with 140-degree reclining seats to its more expensive Bus Cama Doble VIP with 160-degree reclining seats.
 Oltursa is a good option for all coastal destinations, with buses running all the way from Tumbes in the extreme north to Tacna in the far south.
 It also heads inland to Arequipa and Cusco.

 Excluciva is the premium brand of the Civa bus company.
 Founded in 2008, Excluciva was the first bus company in Peru to have fully-reclining 180-degree bed seats.
 Whenever possible, and if your budget allows, it’s better to buy a ticket for an Excluciva bus rather than a standard Civa bus.
 Excluciva buses are more luxurious and the service is significantly better.
 They operate all along the coast with some routes inland, including Arequipa and Cusco.